J0rgeSerran0/Decent-Sampler-Samples/README.md

 You can find the **.dspreset** file format here: [**File Format Reference Guide**](https://www.decentsamples.com/wp-content/uploads/2020/06/format-documentation.html)

-# How to use the samples?
+# How to use the Samples?

-## Install Decent Sampler Plugin
+## Install Decent Sampler

 1) Download the **Decent Sampler Plugin** and install it
 2) Start **Decent Sampler** and configure it

-## Use a sampler with Decent Sampler Plugin
+## Use a sampler with Decent Sampler
 1) Download the **.dslibrary** on your computer
 2) Start **Decent Sampler**
 3) Select **File... > Load** option and look for the **.dslibrary** file to load it

-# About My Samples
+# About *My Samples*

-I have prepared the samples as **.dslibrary** because is easy to download and load from the **Decent Sampler Plugin**
+I have prepared the Samples as **.dslibrary** because is easy to download and load from the **Decent Sampler**

-Take in account that I am not responsible about this samples and how you are going to use them
+Take in account that I am not responsible about this Samples and how you are going to use them

-I have done this samples for enjoy and learn how to use them with **Decent Sampler**
+I am sharing these Samples for enjoy and learn how to use them with **Decent Sampler**

 # **Samples**